Marionette: Television and film

 Marionettes are featured in the 1999 film, Being John Malkovich.
 John Cusack played a manipulator who referred to himself as a puppeteer.

 The BBC children's show Playbus (later Playdays) used many puppets during their commission, notably a singing and dancing marionette called Lizzie Dreams, sometimes paired up with another marionette called Nick.

 Team America: World Police is a 2004 movie made by South Park creators Matt Stone and Trey Parker which uses a crude, naive, childlike style of Supermarionation as in Thunderbirds.
 Matt Stone and Trey Parker dubbed their version "Supercrappymation" due to the fact they intentionally left the strings visible, among other reasons.

-Also appearing in 2004 was the full-length, award-winning marionette fantasy film Strings, directed by Dane Anders Rønnow Klarlund.
+Also appearing in 2004 was the full-length, award-winning marionette fantasy film Strings, directed by Anders Rønnow Klarlund.

 A marionette was also used in the Doctor Who episode "The Shakespeare Code".

-Types of marionette control bar
+Control bar types

-Chinese / Asian paddle control
+Asian paddle

 This type of control has many strings attached to a rounded rectangular paddle with a short handle, all the strings are attached and hang from the outer edge of the paddle and are used by selecting each string with the opposite hand and pulling to control the figure which hangs below.

-Horizontal control
+Horizontal

 This control is a bar that is held in the hand in a horizontal plane.
 There can be numerous bars at right angles to the central bar, which in turn attach via wires to the hands, shoulders, back, etc. A smaller plate is usually hung under the main bar, and this carries the head strings; likewise, a detachable clip usually holds the leg bar.
 This style of control is generally used in the US for human figures and is also known as the American control.
 A similar control is almost universally used for quadruped animals; as it emulates the basic shape of the animal, rocking it from side to side will control the leg movements in unison.
 The Salzburg Marionette Theatre in Austria also uses a variant of this style for its human characters.